kedro-org/kedro-viz/docs/kedro-viz_visualisation.md

 See [this example from the Kedro docs](https://docs.kedro.org/en/stable/data/data_catalog_yaml_examples.html#load-multiple-datasets-with-similar-configuration-using-yaml-anchors) for more details.

-## Customize node styling
+## Customise node styling

-You can customize the visual appearance of individual nodes in your pipeline flowchart by applying custom colors, borders, and styling.
+You can customise the visual appearance of individual nodes in your pipeline flowchart by applying custom colors, borders, and styling.
 This helps distinguish different types of operations, highlight important components, or create visual categories in your pipeline.

 Node styling is configured through a `styles.json` file in your project's `.viz` directory and supports theme-aware styling that automatically switches between light and dark modes.

-**See [Customize node styling in Kedro-Viz](./customize_node_styling.md) for a complete guide on how to apply custom styling to your pipeline nodes.**
+**See [Customise node styling in Kedro-Viz](./customise_node_styling.md) for a complete guide on how to apply custom styling to your pipeline nodes.**

 ## Share a pipeline visualisation